 Based in the Hudson Valley, Aldo is a full-time music teacher, composer and performer.
 He runs the Hawthorne Valley School children's fiddle group, two other adult fiddle groups in the region, and plays for contra and square-dances.
 Together with his group “The Russet Trio”, he started a thriving local dance in Chatham NY, now in its 9th year.
 In 2004, Aldo toured Europe as a solo street performer for 12 months immersing himself in the rich musical traditions of Scotland, Ireland and Scandinavia.
 In 2012 and 2013, he taught fiddle at both Pinewoods and Northern Week music & dance camps.
 For the past 4 years he has collaborated with the Free Columbia Puppetry Troupe, composing and compiling music for puppet theatre.
 As a boy growing up in Woodstock NY, Aldo was fortunate to study fiddle for seven years with local great Jay Ungar, who remains a great influence in his life.

-Ariel Friedman - cello and viola
+Ariel Friedman - cello

 Eric Martin - violin and viola